Improving Code Autocompletion with Transfer Learning: Results

-We conducted a second A/B experiment comparing the better model from the previous experiment (pretraining on \hackctx{} and fine-tuning on \hackselec{}) to a model trained on \hackselec{} without pretraining.
-Experiment 2 in table \ref{tab:ab-results} shows an even larger improvement over the model without pretraining\textemdash the experiment group DCPU was 6.63\% greater at \emph{p} = 0.017.
+We conducted a second A/B experiment comparing the better model from the previous experiment (pretraining on \hackctx{} and fine-tuning on \hackselec{}) to a model trained on \hackselec{} without pretraining (same setting as in offline evaluation Table \ref{tab:hack-offline-gpt2} rows 3 and 1).
+Experiment 2 in table \ref{tab:ab-results} (visualized in figure \ref{fig:ab-graph}) shows an even larger improvement over the model without pretraining\textemdash the experiment group DCPU was 6.63\% greater at \emph{p} = 0.017.

 \begin{leftbar} \textit{RQ2: What is the effect of pretraining on a large source code dataset obtained from outside of code authoring?
 Can pretrained software language models be fine-tuned on IDE autocompletion to achieve better accuracy with fewer real-world examples?} \end{leftbar}